jesperpedersen/podman-pgsql/docker-pgsql11-replica-centos7/README.md

-# Docker / PostgreSQL Slave
+# Docker / PostgreSQL Replica

-This project contains the PostgreSQL Slave image for Docker.
+This project contains the PostgreSQL Replica image for Docker.

 ## Getting Started